 Introduction: Today I introduce to you Randy Hunt, of Yearlyglot.com.
 Randy has worked up a passion for all things international since he was a child and has taken on the goal of becoming a cosmopolitan citizen of the world.
 His drive to learn about other cultures and Peoples has helped to propel his development in learning languages.
 He holds true to the ideal that language is a means not an end.
 I invite you to check out his site and read more about his approach to learning one new language a year.
-If you would like to read more interviews with language lovers, linguists, and polyglots please click here.
+If you would like to read more interviews with language lovers, linguists, localization professionals and polyglots please click here.

 1.)
 Please introduce yourself and tell us a little about you.